openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

 # NGINX Reverse proxy (OVH)

-At OVH we have a lxc container dedicated to reverse proxy http/https applications.
+At OVH and at Free we have a lxc container dedicated to reverse proxy http/https applications.
+It serves applications that are located in servers the same provider (and same proxmox cluster).

 ## Network specific interface